 Retell AI is a developer platform, so the Shuttle integration is designed to fit into a typical development workflow:

 API-driven.
-Create payment sessions, configure gateways, and receive webhooks via REST API.
+Initiate the payment handoff, configure gateways, and receive webhooks via REST API.
 No SDKs required (though they're available).

 Webhook-based results.
 Transaction outcomes are delivered via webhook to your application server.
-Parse the payload, update your database, and instruct your Retell agent to confirm.
+Parse the payload, update your database, and confirm the payment to the customer.

 Test mode available.
 Test the full payment flow with test card numbers before going live.
 Same API, same flow, no real charges.

-$0.20 per transaction.
+[$0.20 per successful transaction](/pricing/).
 No setup fees, no monthly minimums, no per-seat licensing.
-You pay for transactions, not infrastructure.
+You pay for successful transactions, not infrastructure.

 FAQ

 Can I use this for outbound calls?
 Yes.
-If your Retell agent makes outbound calls and needs to collect payment during the call, the same Shuttle integration works.
-The AI agent triggers the payment flow identically to inbound calls.
+If your Retell agent makes outbound calls and needs to collect payment during the call, the same secure Shuttle capture works.
+The capture is triggered identically to inbound calls.

 Related Reading